causalepi/tvmedg/README.md

 <!-- badges: end -->

-The `tvmedg` package implements *causal mediation analysis* using g-computation in longitudinal settings with time-varying exposures, mediators, confounders, and outcomes.
+The `tvmedg` package implements *causal mediation analysis* using g-computation in longitudinal settings with time-varying exposure, mediators, and confounders.
 It extends the g-computation framework to decompose total effects into the *randomized interventional analogues* of *natural direct* and *indirect effects*, in the presence of time-varying confounding affected by prior exposures or mediators.
 This approach builds upon the *‘mediational g-formula’* introduced by [VanderWeele and Tchetgen Tchetgen (2017)](https://academic.oup.com/jrsssb/article/79/3/917/7040673).